 Integrated learning reflects contemporary educational trends, involving rich, complex learning experiences that support the development of higher order thinking, collaboration and other 21st century skills.
 This learning environment is responsive to students' needs and interests and well-suited to extending the learning of highly able students.
 Also incorporated in these units of study are new and emerging technologies along with entrepreneurial education and value creation.

-The program development is currently underway and all of the essential learnings of the Australian curriculum are being mapped.
+The Integrated Learning Program operates in years 7 and 8.
 Please be assured that students studying in the integrated program will continue to be exposed to all of the essential components of each subject of the Australian curriculum, and achievements within each discrete subject will be reported on.
-So while students will study in an integrated way, subjects will be reported on separately.
+So, while students will study in an integrated way, subjects will be reported on separately.

-Due to a restructure of the school’s timetable, students electing to apply for the integrated learning program will be unable to apply for any other excellence program.
+Students electing to apply for the integrated learning program are unable to participate in any other excellence program.

 The teaching of thinking skills is fundamental to providing students with opportunities to develop the higher order thinking that is necessary for them to attain their optimum potential.

-Research shows that student performance in complex reasoning processes and decision-making results in higher achievement in both the QCS test and QSA subjects.
+Research shows that student performance in complex reasoning processes and decision-making results in higher achievement in senior subjects.

 Skilful thinking is neither natural nor as common as we would like, and because it is not likely to develop automatically in every student, we have made it an integral part of the Academic Excellence curriculum by incorporating the development of thinking skills into our core subjects.